 You only have to reset the settings for the initial use following a long-term power cut.
 The appliance can bridge a short-term power cut.

 Changing the time

-If you want to change the time, for example from summer to winter time, you must change the basic setting.
+If you want to change the time, for example from summer to winter time, you have to change the basic setting.

-The appliance must be switched on.
+The appliance must be switched off.